Týn nad Vltavou: Sights

 The historic centre is formed by Míru Square with many preserved Renaissance and Gothic-Renaissance houses, and adjacent streets.
 The main landmarks of the square are the town hall, the church, and the castle.
 The Renaissance town hall was built in the 17th century and rebuilt after a fire in 1796.
 The facade of the building in the late Baroque style was lightened by arcades.

-The Church of Saint James the Great comes from 1569 was Baroquely reconstructed in 1753–1763.
+The Church of Saint James the Great comes from 1569 was baroque reconstructed in 1753–1763.

 Týn nad Vltavou Castle is the largest building in the town centre.
 It was built in 1699 as seat of the archbishop's administration.
 The building has an early Baroque facade with Classicist adjustments.
 The castle also includes underground spaces open to the public.
 Today the castle serves as a library and as Town Museum Týn nad Vltavou.
 The museum was founded in 1932 and consists of expositions of local history, historical puppets, moldavites, and life and work of Alfréd Radok.

 The remains of the original Gothic castle are accessible.
 Only a stone bridge and few ramparts are preserved.
 On the site of a former castle, a revolving auditorium was built in 1983.
 It is the only amateur scene of its kind in the world.

-Smaller castles Hněvkovice and Koloděje nad Lužnicí are located in eponymous villages.
+Smaller castles Hněvkovice and Koloděje nad Lužnicí are located in the eponymous villages.

 In popular culture

-Films Kameňák, Kameňák 2 and Kameňák 3 were filmed here.
+Zdeněk Troška's films Kameňák, Kameňák 2 and Kameňák 3 were filmed here.